The First Point

 Releasing

 him, she reached up toward the stormy sky.
+Her eyelids fell closed as a

-beneath her chin.
+brilliant flash of light emanated from beneath her chin.
 Both arms made small

 circles in the air as if by her actions she meant to direct the flurries to